o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/text-to-speech-emotionfx.md

 ---
-description: ' Learn about lip synchronization in &ALYlong;. '
+description: ' Learn about lip synchronization in Amazon Lumberyard. '
-title: Lip Synchronization with &emotionfx;
+title: Lip Synchronization with EMotionFX
 ---
 # Lip Synchronization with EMotion FX {#cloud-canvas-cloud-gem-text-to-speech-emotionfx}